OkomoJacob/timeSeriesAnalysis/LSTM/README.md

   * High accuracy Weather Forecasting
   * More to achieve `state-of-the-art` results.

+#### Architecture
-Instead of neurons, LSTM networks have memory blocks that are connected through layers as shown in the arch
+It's is highly imperative to have an understanding of the overall achiteecture of the LSTM RNN, how the memory blocks are connected through the layers.

+Have a look at the architecture [here](img/architectures/architecture.png).

 A block has components that make it smarter than a classical neuron and a memory for recent sequences.
 A block contains gates that manage the block’s state and output.
 A block operates upon an input sequence and each gate within a block uses the sigmoid activation units to control whether they are triggered or not, making the change of state and addition of information flowing through the block conditional.